-- Without prejudice to certain formal aspects of minor importance, the accounting records are maintained in accordance with the legal and regulatory requirements applicable in Belgium. - The appropriation of results proposed to the general meeting is in accordance with the relevant legal and regulatory requirements. - We do not have to report any transactions undertaken or decisions taken which may be in violation of the company's articles of association or the Companies Code. - In accordance with article 523 of the Companies Code, we are required to report on the following transaction which has taken place between 1 January 2017 and 31 December 2017: - The decision of the board of directors of 23 February 2017 on the short-term incentive granted to the CEO for the 2016 performance represented a conflict of interest for the CEO, Mrs. D. Leroy.
-The board of directors determined the financial consequences for the company at a total amount of 216 (000) EUR. - In the director's report, the board of directors has, in accordance with the requirements of article 523 of the Companies Code, reported on the above transaction, which triggered a conflict of interest for the aforementioned board member.
+- Without prejudice to certain formal aspects of minor importance, the accounting records are maintained in accordance with the legal and regulatory requirements applicable in Belgium. - The appropriation of results proposed to the general meeting is in accordance with the relevant legal and regulatory requirements. - We do not have to report any transactions undertaken or decisions taken which may be in violation of the company's articles of association or the Companies Code. - In accordance with article 523 of the Companies Code, we are required to report on the following transaction which has taken place between 1 January 2018 and 31 December 2018:

+The decision of the board of directors of 1 March 2018 on the short-term incentive granted to the CEO for the 2017 performance represented a conflict of interest for the CEO, Mrs. D. Leroy.
+The board of directors determined the financial consequences for the company at a total amount of 225 (000) EUR.

+In the director's report, the board of directors has, in accordance with the requirements of article 523 of the Companies Code, reported on the above transaction, which triggered a conflict of interest for the aforementioned board member.
 We refer to the attached director's report for the respective extract of the minutes of the board of directors.
-The director involved did not participate in the discussion or the decision of the above-mentioned item. - This report is consistent with our additional report to the audit and compliance committee referred to in article 11 of Regulation (EU) N° 537/2014.
+The director involved did not participate in the discussion or the decision of the above-mentioned item.